arangodb/arangodb/Documentation/UserManual/Sharding.md

     graph traversal algorithms are executed on the coordinator and this means relatively poor performance since every single edge step leads to a network exchange.
-  - In version 2.0 the import API is broken for sharded collections.
+  - In version 2.1 the import API is broken for sharded collections.
     It will appear to work but will in fact silently fail.
-Fixing this is on the road map for version 2.1.
+Fixing this is on the road map for version 2.2.
-  - In version 2.0 the `arangodump` and `arangorestore` programs can not be used talking to a coordinator to directly backup sharded collections.
-At this stage, one has to backup the DBservers individually using `arangodump` and `arangorestore` on them.
-The coordinators themselves do not hold any state and therefore do not need backup.
-Do not forget to backup the meta data stored in the agency because this is essential to access the sharded collections.
-These limitations will be fixed in version 2.1.
-  - In version 2.0 the replication API (`/_api/replication`)
+  - In version 2.1 the replication API (`/_api/replication`)
     does not work on coordinators.
 This is intentional, since the plan is to organize replication with automatic fail-over directly on the DBservers, which is planned for version 2.3.
-  - The `db.<collection>.rotate()` method for sharded collections is not yet implemented, but will be supported from version 2.1 onwards.
+  - The `db.<collection>.rotate()` method for sharded collections is not yet implemented, but will be supported from some later version onwards.
-  - The `db.<collection>.rename()` method for sharded collections is not yet implemented, but will be supported from version 2.1 onwards.
+  - The `db.<collection>.rename()` method for sharded collections is not yet implemented, but will be supported from some later version onwards.
-  - The `db.<collection>.checksum()` method for sharded collections is not yet implemented, but will be supported from version 2.1 onwards.
+  - The `db.<collection>.checksum()` method for sharded collections is not yet implemented, but will be supported from some later version onwards.

 The following restrictions will probably stay, for cluster mode, even in